NunoR1/Vibecode-/README.md

 # Vibecode-
 Kill the code, Get the high score
-## Controls:
+# Controls:
-WASD - Move
+WASD - Move,
-Mouse - Look around
+Mouse - Look around,
 Left Click - Shoot
 # Reflection:
 1. I made an endless 3D FPS game where the player is tasked with destroying code snippets as they slowly take over the map.
 It has a health system, movements, and a kill count.